English (en) | Change Language

 16. Key Resource 1992-01-01 This booklet has been produced by the South Pacific Commission and provides information on green leafy vegetables found and grown in the area.
 The booklet begins by describing the relationship between photosynthesis and the ways in which leaves utilize nutrients, and the beneficial dietary and...

-17. Key Resource 1998-10-01 Third Edition People interested in tropical gardening or botany will find this an indispensable guide to several hundred species of plants with edible leaves.
-Leaves can provide high-quality food, and in the tropics, many are from perennials requiring little effort for their abundant production....
+17. Key Resource 1998-10-01 Third Edition [library also has 2 copies of the 1975edition] People interested in tropical gardening or botany will find this an indispensable guide to several hundred species of plants with edible leaves.
+Leaves can provide high-quality food, and in the tropics, many are from perennials...

 18. Key Resource 2006-10-27 This report is the second in a series of three evaluating underexploited African plant resources that could help broaden and secure Africa's food supply.
 The volume describes the characteristics of 18 little-known indigenous African vegetables (including tubers and legumes) that have potential as...